ds-42/dart-vcl/README.md

 [ChangeLog.md](CHANGELOG.md)

 ## About
-If you now the programming languages of C ++ Builder or Delphi, with the help of this library you can start creating web applications in the Dart with the familiar interface and Borland components.
+If you now the programming languages of C++ Builder or Delphi, with the help of this library you can start creating web applications in the Dart with the familiar interface and Borland components.